top of page

 • Temporal Coverage: Depending on the monitoring goals, they acquire historical data for establishing a baseline and schedule future data acquisitions for ongoing monitoring.

-Example: A company monitoring a highway for subsidence might use Sentinel-1 data, which offers a 6-day revisit cycle and consistent global coverage.
+A company watching a highway for sinking might use Sentinel-1 data.
+This data has a 6-day revisit cycle and covers the globe consistently.

 the islands of Tenor from above